tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 To make sure everything went well here, when you're done installing pull up a terminal (that's DOS for you Windows types) and type `node --version`.
 You should get some like `v0.10.28`.

-### Install topojson, gulp and bower
+### Install topojson and gulp
 I'm using [gulp](http://gulpjs.com/) as the build/dev system, because awesome.
 We'll be using [topojson](https://github.com/mbostock/topojson) to encode our geography.
-[Bower](http://bower.io/) is being used to manage JavaScript dependencies.
 To install them, head to a terminal and type:

-    npm install -g gulp topojson bower
+    npm install -g gulp topojson

 Because Windows is the only desktop OS that doesn't come with a C compiler, you'll need to get one to get topojson to install.
 Fortunately the free [Express version of Visual Studio](http://go.microsoft.com/?linkid=9816758) works fine.
 There is more information about this [here](https://github.com/TooTallNate/node-gyp).
 Yay Windows.